Manual Stitch

 - Open

-Extensions > Ink/Stitch > Params
+Extensions > Ink/Stitch > Params. - Chose

-Manual stitch placement
+Manual stitch placementas the method.

 Each node of a path represents a needle penetration point.
 It doesn’t care about bezier curves.